emcon33/Virtualization-on-ROSA/readme.md

-ROSA is the managed service based on OpenShift delivered as a Managed Service in AWS Virtualization on ROSA is the ability to host Virtual Machines inside of Containers on ROSA ROSA Overview Video https://www.youtube.com/watch?v=6W-xDavWgYg&t=4s
+ROSA is the managed service based on OpenShift delivered as a Managed Service in AWS Virtualization on ROSA is the ability to host Virtual Machines inside of Containers on ROSA ROSA Overview Video https://www.youtube.com/watch?v=6W-xDavWgYg&t=4s By Andrew Grimes with videos from Alan Cowles, Jim Garrett and Mayur Shetty

-Joint AWS and Red Hat Blog on Virtualization on ROSA https://www.redhat.com/en/blog/managing-virtual-machines-and-containers-as-code-with-openshift-virtualization-on-red-hat-openshift-service-on-aws
+Joint AWS and Red Hat Blog on Virtualization on ROSA for the value prop https://www.redhat.com/en/blog/managing-virtual-machines-and-containers-as-code-with-openshift-virtualization-on-red-hat-openshift-service-on-aws

-This Workshop assumes you are using a ROSA instance created out of the Red Hat Demonstration System for a Demo or POC.
+This Workshop assumes you are using a ROSA instance created out of the Red Hat Demonstration System (RHPDS) for a Demo or POC.
 Many of the procedures will work in any account context if needed.
 Please note we require "bare metal" workers for ROSA to work and those are more expensive than regular EC2 Instances so we suggest setting cost alerts on your account and shutting down the workshop when not in use.

 <p align="left">